aesara-devs/aesara/doc/extending/unittest.rst

         aesara.gradient.verify_grad(tensor.Flatten(), [a_val], rng=rng)

-Here is another example, showing how to verify the gradient w.r.t. a subset of an Op's inputs.
-This is useful in particular when the gradient w.r.t. some of the inputs cannot be computed by finite difference (e.g. for discrete inputs), which would cause ``verify_grad`` to crash.
+Here is another example, showing how to verify the gradient w.r.t. a subset of an :class:`Op`'s inputs.
+This is useful in particular when the gradient w.r.t. some of the inputs cannot be computed by finite difference (e.g. for discrete inputs), which would cause :func:`verify_grad` to crash.

 .. testcode::